dcm4che/dcm4chee-arc-cs/docs/networking/config/uiTableColumns.rst

     "
     .. _dcmuiColumnOrder:

-    :ref:`Order of the Column <dcmuiColumnOrder>`",string,"Order of the Column
+    :ref:`Order of the Column <dcmuiColumnOrder>`",number,"Order of the Column

     (dcmuiColumnOrder)"